 The Twist community groups perform their new shows for their own community.
 This production is an essential focus of the project looking at local issues of concern.
 It is the responsibility of the groups to present their show at least twice in their own community, and one further performance that allows them to get exposure further afield.

 This project focuses on adapting a novel for theatre and building the skills of mid-career theatre writers.
 The workshop provides intensive mentoring and coaching for developing writers and provides a platform for the writers to publically show their work and build their profile.
-It involves exchange with partners in The Netherlands, partners Savannah Trust from Zimbabwe, and writers from Mozambique.
+It involves exchange with partners in The Netherlands, partners Savannah Trust from Zimbabwe, and Mahambe Theatre from Mozambique.

 The Drama Studies Department of the Durban University of Technology (DUT) hosts an annual exchange workshop between third year students and the Twist groups, which allows these young people to share ideas and experiences in inspires ideas for collaborations and new work.
 Students from both DUT and UKZN Drama work with scripts from the Twist groups in their practical acting and directing projects.

-Project 10: Isigcawu Theatre Festival (November)
+Isigcawu Theatre Festival

 The Isigcawu Festival is hosted at the Ekhaya Multi-Arts centre in KwaMashu by K-CAP.
 The festival focuses on community arts, and the Twist groups showcase their work to other community-based groups from around the KZN province.